 Dr Alison Powell

-Alison Powell completed a PhD in Communication Studies at Concordia University in 2008 and now holds a SSHRC Postdoctoral Fellowship at the Oxford Internet Institute.
+Alison Powell completed a PhD in Communication Studies at Concordia University in 2008 and held a SSHRC Postdoctoral Fellowship at the Oxford Internet Institute.

 Her work focuses on the social and political implications of different forms of networked communication, including the Internet and mobile devices.
 In particular, she explores how innovations such as local networking projects influence policy discourses, and what these discussions imply for the governance and regulation of future communications systems.
 Her PhD thesis studied the outcomes of the community WiFi phenomenon in the United States and Canada.
 Her current work concentrates on how grassroots technology projects and processes of ‘peer production’ transform the technical and policy structures of the Internet.